 The Cherry Blossom trees are commonly grouped together however, there were originally 12 varietals in the 3,000 original trees.
 The only existing trees are Yoshino and Kwanzan.
 Yoshiko are white blossoms and appear two weeks earlier than Kwanzan.
 Kwanzan are what we typically think of when we say "Cherry Blossoms" and and produce clear pink double blossoms.

-The First "Cherry Blossom Festival" happened in 1934 and consisted of numerous civic groups.
-By this point, the Cherry Blossom's had become an integral part of Washington, DC native life and this marked a great time to kick off spring and summer charities, fundraisers, and events.
-However, in the 1940's events halted with the attack on Pearl Harbor and strained relations. in 1947, the event started back up with approval from the Washington, D.C.
+The First "Cherry Blossom Festival" happened in 1934 and was started by numerous civic groups.
+By this point, the blooming of cherry blossoms had become an integral part of Washington, DC life and it marked a great time to kick-off spring and summer charities, fundraisers, and events.
+However, in the 1940's events halted with the attack on Pearl Harbor and strained relations. in 1947, the events started back up with approval from the Washington, D.C.
 Board of Trade and the D.C.
 Commissioners.

-An additional 3,800 Yoshiko trees were gifted to Lady Bird Johnson and were planted near the Washington Monument in 1965.
+In 1965, an additional 3,800 Yoshiko trees were gifted to Lady Bird Johnson and were planted near the Washington Monument.
 They reenacted the 1912 planting with the addition of Ryuji Takeuchi, the Japanese ambassador's wife.